kzeng10/stegastore/README.md

 - distant future:
     - backend-ish
         - [ ] search bar functionality
+        - [ ] PNGDrive (convert images to blobs) to bypass downloading files to server-side
         - [ ] maintain folder hierarchy when uploading folders to raw_files (figure out how to send webkitRelativePath in form data...)
             - react doesn't (currently) support webkitdirectory as a DOM property
         - [ ] handle incomplete file uploads (busboy?)